Collaborative Process on Indian Registration, Band Membership and First Nation Citizenship: Consultation Plan

 Panel sessions may be held as separate sessions or in conjunction with regional events, or through tele-video conference.

 The consultation guide is intended to provide direction with regards to subject matters to be discussed as part of the consultation to allow for consistency of information gathering and dissemination.
-The guide will include information on the three content streams, discussion questions and general information.
+The guide includes information on the three content streams, discussion questions and general information.
 The consultation guide will be made available in selected Indigenous languages.